KhanatayevB/BasketBall_Scraper/README.md

 All files created by the scraper, as well as the data-based created by the scraper, are sved to the directory that contains the players_data_scraper.py file.
-This could be changed by an assignment of the requested path to the USER_PATH variable found on the constants.py file.
+This could be changed by an assignment of the requested path to the USER_PATH variable found on the constants.py file. \

+When trying to right scraped data to the data-base, the user should provide the user's sql's user name and password by an assignment to the SQL_USER_NAME AND SQL_USER_PASSWORD variables found on the constants.py file. \

 # Contributors